NateTheSage/NateTheSage.github.io/posts/2018-12-27-graceful-power-failure.md

 1. In your VM settings, you need to ensure you have allocated a **USB controller with at least 2.0 capability**.
 2. Once you've verified that, add a **new USB device**.
 Pending any other USB devices, your UPS will be the first to show up.
+3. **Save your VM settings** and start the VM up.
+You should have already gotten it installed and configured how you like.
+4. We'll now install